3xcess/CS426_Final_Project_YUME/README.md

 Challenge 3 is the only challenge scenario we have been able to progress on so far aesthetically, but that is because our efforts were directed towards texturing other scenes.
 Regardless, we have a good plan going ahead for the scenes that still demand texturing.
 DW_LowerLevel is an example of a scene that we have been able to finish to a degree where we would believe it to be aesthetically finalized barring some minor tweaks as needed down the line.
 We still need to get better assets for our scene triggers and  Story Clues, which is to be priority for the next sprint.

+The Biggest task left unaccomplished during A6 has been us not being able to decide on our player models.

 #### Mecanim and AI
 ***